viewstools/docs/README.md

 _We think that the code we write should be beautiful, meaningful, and simple_

-As a collaboration platform Views removes silos and brings down the walls between development and the rest of the organization.
+As a collaboration platform Views removes silos and brings down the walls between development and the rest of the organisation.

 _We cherish openness, learning, and frequent shipping_